ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/exporting-and-importing-data.markdown

 This command will import all the indexes, transformers, documents and attachments from the file to the `NewNorthwind` database.

+{INFO:Information}

-{NOTE Import does **not support** database creation.
-If destination database does not exist error message will be shown. /}
+- Import does **not support** database creation.
+If destination database does not exist error message will be shown.

-{NOTE Import will **overwrite** any existing documents in the destination database. /}
+- Import will **overwrite** any existing documents in the destination database.

+{INFO/}

 You can continue using that RavenDB instance while data is being imported to it.